Sedalia, Missouri, December 1895

 “You know Otis Saunders?”

 “Otis?
-Sure, he’s a regular these days.”
-The bartender yelled out, “Anybody seen Otis?”
+Sure, he’s a regular.”
+The bartender yelled out, “Anybody see Otis?”

-“Saw him playing pool little while ago,” somebody answered from the other end of the bar.
-“There he is, coming this way right now!”
+“Seen him playing pool little while ago,” somebody answered from the other end of the bar.
+“There he is, coming this way!”

-I swung around on my stool and watched as a light-skinned Negro, dressed in a flashy green and tan plaid suit, approached the bar.
-He was just like I remembered him, with the sure step and easy smile of somebody knows what he’s all about.
-I couldn’t help being just a little bit jealous the way all the ladies turned to look at him as he went by.
+Strap swung around on the stool and watched as Otis Saunders came toward the bar.
+His friend was just like Strap remembered him, with the sure step and easy smile of somebody who knows what he’s all about.
+He couldn’t help being jealous the way all the ladies turned to look as Otis went by.

 “Somebody asking for me?”

-Strap jumped up and, with a grin, stuck out my hand.
+Strap jumped up and stuck out his hand.
 “Good to see you, Otis.”

 Otis’s eyes lit up.
 “Why, if it ain’t Strap Hill!
 I’ll be dogged!
-What you doing in Sedalia, man?” he said, giving me a hearty slap on the back.
+What you doing in Sedalia, man?” he said, giving Strap a hearty slap on the back.

-“Way you and Scott Joplin was talking about this place, knew someday I’d have to see it for myself.
-Was hoping, by some kind of luck, I’d run into one or maybe both of you.”
+“Way you and Joplin was talking about this place, knew someday I have to see it for myself.”

-I met the two of them fellows during the world’s fair, the Columbian Exposition in Chicago, in the summer of ’93.
-Never forget how Otis and I got ourselves into a jam with a couple of cops on that so-called Colored American Day, the only time us Negro musicians who came to the fair from all over was actually allowed to play there, and not just on makeshift stages outside the gates or some run-down honkytonk in town.
-They gave us one day, a Colored American Day.
-It was all the idea of Frederick Douglass.
-Of course, white folks didn’t like it much when he got up and made a speech about how bad things was going for Negroes in America—no jobs, no respect, no pay-back for all we done contributed to the country.
-After his speech, when all of us was leaving the big hall, it seemed like the cops was just looking to nab a colored man, with or without a reason.
-Otis and me happened to be the ones they chose.
+Strap had met Saunders and Scott Joplin during the world’s fair, the Columbian Exposition in Chicago, in the summer of ’93.
+He and Otis had gotten themselves into a jam with a couple of cops on Colored American Day, the only time the colored musicians who had come to the fair from all over were actually allowed to play there.
+They were given one day and wouldn’t have had even that but for the insistence of the powerful Negro statesman Frederick Douglass, who then proceeded to cause controversy with a fiery speech about how badly things were going for Negroes in America—no jobs, no respect, no pay-back for all they’d contributed to the country.
+Afterwards, when everyone was leaving the big hall, it seemed like the cops were just looking to nab a colored man, with or without reason.
+Strap and Otis were the ones they chose.

-By now, Otis was eyeing me up and down, taking in every detail of my sharp new outfit.
-I figured he was probably wondering what I been up to that I could afford fancy threads like those.
-But turned out he already knew.
+Strap noticed how Otis was eyeing him up and down, probably wondering what he’d been up to that he could afford fancy threads like he had on.
+But it turned out Otis already knew.

-Otis’s tongue was sharp as a bee sting and put me of a mind to defend myself.
+Otis’s question, not to mention the barb with which it was delivered, put Strap on the defensive.
 “Don’t matter to me if he invented ragging or not.
-What’s important is people like his music.”
+What’s important is people like it.”

 “Don’t get me wrong, Strap.”
-He put his hand on my shoulder, real friendly, like he was sorry for how he sounded.
-“I don’t have anything against Harney.
+Otis laid a hand on Strap’s shoulder.
+“I don’t have nothing against Harney.
 I hear he’s a good man, almost like one of us.
-Fact is, don’t know of any other white man touring with colored players, like he done.
-Unless maybe he’s got some Negro in him after all.
+Fact is, don’t know of any other white man touring with a colored band.
+Unless maybe it’s that he’s got some Negro in him after all.
 There’s rumors about that, you know.
-What do you say, Strap?
+What do you say?
 You seen him up close.”

-“He looks plenty white to me.
+“He look plenty white to me.
 And the way he talk about his family, seem they’s all big shots.
-Said his grandpa’s in the government, a state senator or something.
+Says his grandpa’s in the government, a state senator or something.
 Somebody else a professor at the university, wrote a book about numbers.”
-I took a swallow of whiskey, grateful that Otis seemed to have eased up on me.
+Strap took a swallow of whiskey.
 “For Kentucky, the Harneys is kind of like blue bloods, I’d say.”

 “Sure like to know where Ben Harney learned to rag,” Otis said, shaking his head.

-“Got to head out to New York in a few days.”
+“I got to head out to New York pretty soon.”